11 Ways to Support your Hashimotos Drainage Pathways

 Use code: “Hashimotos10” for 10% off

-1. Eat anti-inflammatory foods: Good quality animal protein, healthy fats, and a variety of fruits and vegetables at every meal— I cover this in more detail with a grocery shopping guide and quick and easy meal ideas inside Hashimotos 101.
+1. Eat anti-inflammatory foods: Good quality animal protein, healthy fats, and a variety of fruits and vegetables at every meal.

 2. Castor oil packs (Use code: “Hashimotos 10” for 10% off:) These support your liver which in turn supports your thyroid (where t4 gets converted to t3).
 Learn more about them here.